-Rachel holds a bachelor’s degree in Middle Grades Education from ASU as well as an adult education certification from Cambridge.
+Rachel holds a bachelor’s degree in Curriculum & Instruction from Appalachian State University as well as an adult education certification from Cambridge.
 Her years as a language teacher both in the classroom and in individual online lessons have given her considerable experience in designing curricula, breaking down ideas to be easily understood, and adapting instruction to the needs of her students.

 As a dance teacher, Rachel delights in helping others grow in their ability to express themselves musically, both by studying particular styles and by incorporating diverse elements into a unique personal style.
-She also believes in a true leading and following dynamic in which partners connect with and inspire one another.
+She also believes in a leading and following dynamic in which partners connect with and inspire one another to dance creatively.

-**Special on private lessons: $60/hour for workshop participants**
+**Special on private lessons: 60 Euro/hour for workshop participants**

 The Heart of Kizomba

 So you’ve figured out that there’s something else out there besides zumba – now what?
 Learn the four basic steps that are all you need to dance an entire evening of kizomba.
 We’ll also discover how to create a safe, intimate connection with our partners.
 Get ready to dance the night away!